Make Her Say: Background and lyrical content

 "Make Her Say" is performed by Kid Cudi, Kanye West, and Common.
 It was originally titled "I Poke Her Face", but was changed to make it more acceptable for radio.
 The song was written by all three artists, produced by West, and features scratches from DJ A-Trak.
 Lady Gaga (of whom West is a fan) and producer RedOne are credited as co-writers, because an acoustic version of Gaga's song "Poker Face" from The Cherrytree Sessions EP is sampled throughout the song.
 Gaga voiced approval of the track, saying that West "had so much insight into what the song was about."
 Incidentally, just a few weeks later, the two revealed plans to tour together; however, the tour was later canceled.
-In addition to the Lady Gaga sample, the song also makes musical references to T.I.'s "Whatever You Like", Asher Roth's "I Love College", and Jamie Foxx's "Blame It".
+In addition to the Lady Gaga sample, the song also makes musical references to T.I.'s "Whatever You Like", Asher Roth's "I Love College", C-Murder's "Down for My N's", and Jamie Foxx's "Blame It".